 Study of secular psychology as it is applied to children and adolescents in the classroom setting.
 Major areas of study include classroom management, learning, and motivation.
 Swedenborgian doctrines include innocence, charity, development of the rational mind, and conscience.
-Prerequisite: Psychology 101 or Education 128, or permission of department chair.
+Prerequisite: Psychology 101 or Education 128.
+3 Credits.